 Think of it as “antiquing” without the dust and digging through old trunks.

 A few minutes with some old coffee grounds or the remainder of the pot, and you’ve got “vintage” doilies at hand!
-The stain is perfect for aging anything, so pair it with a pretty coffee-stain painting on the wall.
+The stain is perfect for ageing anything, so pair it with a pretty coffee-stain painting on the wall.

 13. Pamper Your Pooch

 We all love our furry friends, and sometimes the dander buildup in fur, or long hair clumping, can cause itchy, irritated skin.
 Remember, we can use grounds as an exfoliant, and the same is true for our four-legged companions.
-Our friends over at Wiley Pup (3) told us about this cool little four legged hack.
+Our friends over at Wiley Pup (3) told us about this cool little four-legged hack.